exercism/haskell/README.md

 ```
 - `config.json`: Every exercise has to be registered here.
 It has a unique name and a difficulty.
 The sequence order is also the default order in which the exercises are fetched.

-## Exercise structure
+## Practice exercise structure
-Each exercise has the following structure:
+Each practice exercise has the following structure:
 - `stack.yaml` has just one line specifying the current
 [Stack snapshot](https://www.stackage.org/snapshots).
 We use the same
 resolver for all the exercises.